IBM/kubernetes-networking/docs/README.md

 # Kubernetes Networking

 In this Kubernetes Networking workshop, you will use different ways to control traffic on a Kubernetes cluster, from Service types, load balancing and Ingress, Network Policy and Calico, and VPC Gen2.

+This series of workshops on Kubernetes Networking is accompanied by a [lecture on Kubernetes Networking](https://raw.githubusercontent.com/remkohdev/kubernetes-networking/master/pdf/KubernetesNetworking-Lecture.pdf).

+Kubernetes Networking is part of the series `Kubernetes Security`, which includes:

+1. Kubernetes Security,
+2. Kubernetes Networking,
+3. Kubernetes Storage,
+4. Kubernetes Automation (DevOps, IaC, CI/CD).

-## Prerequirements
+## Prerequirementss

 * Free IBM Cloud account, to create a new IBM Cloud account go [here](https://ibm.github.io/workshop-setup/NEWACCOUNT/).
 * Free `Pay-As-You-Go` account.
 To upgrade a free IBM Cloud account, go [here](https://ibm.github.io/workshop-setup/PAYASYOUGO/).